CusterIO/React-SoundChart/README.md

 Detailed information available at: [Post Mortem](https://github.com/CusterIO/React-SoundChart/wiki/Post-Mortem)

-The application is available at: https://app.custer.io
+The production version of the application is available at: https://app.custer.io